JetBrains Plugin for LeetCode

 : The programming language you are using.FilePath

-: The name of the code file.CodeTemplate
+: The name of your code file.CodeTemplate

-to represent the path where the lc-plugin-template
+refers to the path where you cloned the lc-plugin-template

-folder is cloned locally.
+folder locally.

-On Windows, the path separator is \
+On Windows computers, the path separator is \

 instead of /

-, and the path to the lc-plugin-template
+.
+The path to the lc-plugin-template

-folder would look like this:
+folder looks like this:

 C:\<your>\<path>\<to>\lc-plugin-template\